barrettanderson/portfolio-project-rails/NOTES.md

         a.
 Your fields should be enclosed within a fields_with_errors class Watch Avi video how he adds messages onto that div field.
         b.
 Error messages describing the validation failures must be present within the view.
+            My errors are pretty basic.
+It seems like I can't do the fields_with_errors for sign up.
+                But I could do it for the other one.

         Errors -
-            When someone tries to sign up with an already used email When someone logs in with wrong password When someone tries to visit a page that they are not logged in
+            When someone tries to sign up with an already used email When someone logs in with wrong password When someone tries to visit a page that they are not logged in Gives a syntax error instead of doing a rerouting or something.

 Styling
     Materialize